-Dear Class of 2024:
+Dear Class of 2025:

 Congratulations on completing your 5th grade year!
 I am so excited to have you in 6th Grade Literature class!
-We will be reading a variety of literary genres including historical fiction, realistic fiction, fantasy, and mystery.
-We will be studying the impact of figurative language, such as similes, metaphors, alliteration, personification, onomatopoeia, hyperbole, idioms, and much more!
+We have an exciting year ahead in Literature and will be reading a variety of genres.
+We will also study the impact of figurative language, such as similes, metaphors, alliteration, personification, onomatopoeia, hyperbole, idioms, and much more!

 To build great reading habits, you must read.
 You have one required assignment for the summer.
-This will be due in August, when you return.
+This will be due in August when you return.

 Required reading #1: Read or listen to Five Children & It by E. Nesbit.
-It is available as a free audiobook for kids at audible.com or if you prefer to read it has an e-book, it is free on iBooks.
+It is available as a free audiobook at audible.com or if you prefer to read the book, you can find it on getepic.com.
 This is a fantasy story written in the early 1900s.
-You may not recognize some words or phrases, but do not let it discourage you from enjoying this story.
+You may not recognize some words or phrases, but do not let that discourage you from enjoying the story.
 Write a three-paragraph essay reviewing the book.
 The review will be formal, so no contractions or slang are to be used in your writing.
 Your book review must include the following: